VardhanSuroshi/Memory-Design-And-Testing/README.md

-**3. We have a designed a 6T SRAM cell with the following specifications.
+**3. We have designed a 6T SRAM cell with the following specifications.
 External capacitance of 120fF is connected to BL and BL' to account for the parasitic capacitance of BL and BL'**
 ```
 +--------------------------------+-----------------------------------+
 |  **Length of all MOS**           | **180nm**                       |